Dialectic is a phenomenon which must

 The mode of being aspect is represented in the Divided Line teaching by each mode possessing a longer extension than the one immediately below it and the Allegory of the Cave teaching represents the four modes of being in terms of the person becoming not only more capable of comprehending reality but also of possessing a more independent mode of being.

-Possession is the extreme lower point on a continuum (see right) in which the highest achievement is identification with a Higher Positive Power.
+Possession is the extreme lower point on a continuum (see above) in which the highest achievement is identification with a Higher Positive Power.

 Possession refers to: